Frequently asked questions

 YouTube subscribers | Number of subscribers to the organisation’s YouTube channel, if applicable.
 Longitudinal data since 2016. | 1035 |

-Vimeo channel | URL of the organisation’s Vimeo channel, if applicable | www.vimeo.com/thinktank |
+Vimeo channel | URL of the organisation’s Vimeo channel, if applicable. | www.vimeo.com/thinktank |

 Vimeo subscribers | Number of subscribers to the organisation’s Vimeo channel, if applicable.
 Longitudinal data since 2016. | 95 |

-Instagram account | URL of the organisation’s Instagram account if applicable | www.instagram.com/centro |
+Instagram account | URL of the organisation’s Instagram account if applicable. | www.instagram.com/centro |

 Instagram followers | Number of followers, if applicable.
-Longitudinal data since 2018 | 450 |
+Longitudinal data since 2018. | 450 |

-Linkedin page | URL of the organisation’s LinkedIn page if applicable | www.linkedin.com/thinktank |
+Linkedin page | URL of the organisation’s LinkedIn page if applicable. | www.linkedin.com/thinktank |

 Linkedin followers | Number of followers, if applicable.
 Longitudinal data since 2018 | 50 |

 Defunct* | Registers if the organisation is defunct.
-Blank if still functioning | Defunct |
+Blank if it is still functioning. | Defunct |

-Reviewed | The level of review of the organisations data by On Think Tanks: Imported, Authenticated or OTT Reviewed | Authenticated |
+Reviewed | The level of review of the organisation’s data by On Think Tanks: Imported, Authenticated or OTT Reviewed | Authenticated |

 Information sources | Where the data on the organisation comes from (including if provided by the organization itself.
-And when applicable what suggested the inclusion of the organization. | NIRA Think Tank Directory, Organisation´s website |
+And when applicable what suggested the inclusion of the organisation. | NIRA Think Tank Directory, Organisation´s website |

-Notes | Any relevant notes on the data | Number of staff not provided |
+Notes | Any relevant notes on the data. | Number of staff not provided |

-Date created* | Date the record was created | 2/8/2016 |
+Date created* | Date the record was created. | 2/8/2016 |

-Date updated | Date the record was updated | 1/4/2020 |
+Date updated | Date the record was updated; | 1/4/2020 |

-Boundary | Registers if the organisation is a boundary organisation, that is, if it carries some form of research to inform public policy, but it´s main activities are others (pure research, advocacy, programme implementation, etc.) | Yes |
+Boundary | Registers if the organisation is a boundary organisation, that is, if it carries some form of research to inform public policy, but its main activities are different (pure research, advocacy, programme implementation, etc.) | Yes |

 *These variables are only visible when you download the database.